Synology AirVideoHD Docker – Graphical Install without SSH

 Volume tab

-- Add and/or create the following folders for the File/Folder column by clicking on “Add Folder” button.
+• Add and/or create the following folders for the File/Folder column by clicking on "Add Folder" button.

 Column File/Folder – this is the “real”/existing locations/folder on your Synology

-Mount path – “virtual” paths, this can be anything, but in this case, we have to set it to match “dmaxwell/airvideohd” settings, shown in the picture above except for your media location for the Mount path of “/videos”
+Mount path - "virtual" paths, this can be anything, but in this case, we have to set it to match hdo26/airvideohd's settings, shown in the picture above except for your media location for the Mount path of "/videos"

 The /docker Shared Folder should be automatically created for you by Synology when you first install Docker.
 For simplicity, just install everything onto the /docker shared folder.
-If you do not want it to show up on your network shares, hide it in your Control Panel >> Shared Folder settings.
+If you do not want it to show up on your network shares, hide it in your Control Panel >> Shared Folder settings

 Eg:

-File/Folder = /anywhere/on-your-synology
+File/Folder = /anywhere/on-your-synology (Your media location)

-(Self-created.
+File/Folder = /docker/airvideohd/conversionpath (Self-created.
 You can change it to something else if you want like /temp)

-Mount path = /conversionPath (this do not change. note that its case sensitive)
+Mount path = /conversionPath ("/conversionPath", case sensitive)

-(Self-created.
+File/Folder = /docker/airvideohd/config (Self-created.
 As above for conversionpath)

-Mount path = /config (this do not change.)
+Mount path = /config ("/config" do not change)

 Adding more Media locations as you would normally do on your Desktop version of the AirVideoHD Server >> Bottom of this post

-Network – local or WAN (host)?
+Network tab - local or WAN (host)?

 Network >> check “Use the same network as Docker Host”

-I choose to use host for the airvideo container as it does not give me any network problems that I might come across, especially when accessing via VPN.
-In a nutshell, if you set ports other than using “host”, the server will only be reachable via a local network, and you need to fiddle other settings to allow access into your Docker container which is out of the scope of this tutorial.
+I chose to use host for the airvideo container as it does not give me any network problems that I might come across, especially when accessing via VPN.
+In a nutshell, if you set ports other than using "host", the server will only be reachable via a local network, and you need to fiddle other settings to allow access into your Docker container which is out of the scope of this tutorial.
 (That includes opening your router port forwarding etc)

 Almost there…!